isomerpages/cris-nhic/_programmes/FAQs.md

 <p><strong>4.
 When are the deadlines for application submission?</strong>
 </p>
 <p><strong>I2D Grant:</strong>&nbsp;The due date for grant application submission
-falls on the first Friday, 5pm of each April, August, and December.
+falls on the first Friday, 5pm of each February, June, and October.
 If the due date falls on a public holiday, the submission deadline is next business day.
 For confirmation of dates and application forms, see nhic.sg.</p>
-<p><strong>I2Start Program</strong>: There is no deadline for the submission
+<p><strong>I2Start Program</strong>: The Letter of Intent (LOI) must be submitted
-of I2S Letter of Intent.
-The Letter of Intent (LOI) will be accepted on a rolling basis throughout the year and will be batch processed by the I2S Program Team.</p>
+by Lead PI to the I2Start Grant Secretariat at <a href="mailto:grant@nhic.cris.sg" rel="noopener noreferrer nofollow" target="_blank">grant@nhic.cris.sg</a>.
+For I2S LOI submission date, see nhic.sg.</p>
 <p><strong>I2P Scheme:</strong>&nbsp;There is no deadline for I2P applications;
 the application should be lodged before the respective patent action is undertaken.</p>